jhmlam/NucleicNet/README.md

 ## How to cite us?
 * Lam, J.H., Li, Y., Zhu, L. et al. A deep learning framework to predict binding preference of RNA constituents on protein surface.
 Nat Commun 10, 4941 (2019). https://doi.org/10.1038/s41467-019-12920-0

+## Acknowledgement
+*

 ## FAQ

 0. Q. How to get started?
 What to look for?
 *  A. Walkthroughs for dataset-building, training and downstream applications are included in `Notebooks` folder.

-* `Notebook 0-3` is for production of the dataset taking care of PDB structures <= 2021.
+* * `Notebook 0-3` is for production of the dataset taking care of PDB structures <= 2021.
-* `Notebook 4` is optional for understanding the structure and basic statistics of Altman's feature vector.
+* * `Notebook 4` is optional for understanding the structure and basic statistics of Altman's feature vector.
-* `Notebook 5` is for training of models and `Notebook 6` for 3-fold cross validation.
+* * `Notebook 5` is for training of models and `Notebook 6` for 3-fold cross validation.
-* `Notebook 7` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.
+* * `Notebook 7` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.